radixdlt/olympia-node/radixdlt-core/docs/api-info.md

 ## New Organization of APIs

  The general approach to the API organization is based on the following considerations:
-- All methods are spread across four top-level routes:
+- Most methods are spread across five endpoints:
-  - `/archive` (former `/rpc`) - read-only methods, requiring an archive node
+  - `/archive` (formerly `/rpc`) - read-only methods, requiring an archive node
   - `/construction` - methods which support building and submitting transactions, which can be enabled by either archive or full nodes
-  - `/accounts` supports methods to fetch your associated account info, and a one-step method to build, sign, and submit a transaction
+  - `/account` supports methods to fetch your associated account info, and a one-step method to build, sign, and submit a transaction
   - `/validation` - read-only methods which provide same information as available today via all `/node/*` endpoints
   - `/system` - read-only methods which provide same information as available today via all `/system/*` endpoints